 Waxing thread is essential to leatherworking.
 It makes regular thread stiffer, less stretchy, and more resistant to water and mildew.
 If you are learning how to sew leather, it’s useful to know how to wax your thread.

 If your thread is not already waxed, we suggest waxing it with candle wax or beeswax, which is done by holding the thread between your thumb and pulling it a few times.
-This creates the friction that will allow the thread to easily take the wax and will help prolong the thread’s lifespan.
+This creates friction that will allow the thread to take the wax easily and will help prolong the thread’s lifespan.

 If you are learning how to sew leather, learning how to prepare your leather for stitching is just as important as knowing the stitches themselves.
-Leather is a unique material, and inconsistencies are to be expected, but many believe that its flaws are what gives it its artisan value.
+Leather is a unique material, and inconsistencies are to be expected, but many believe that its flaws are what give it its artisan value.

 Check out our full selection of leather at Stonestreet Leather to find the best pieces for your project.